dezmediah/dezmediah.github.io/_projects/1_project.md

 ---
 layout: page
 title: Generative Poetry
-description: produced at DinaCon 2019, published in Always Crashing in Fall 2021
+description:
 img: assets/img/poems.png
 importance: 2
 category: creative
 giscus_comments: false
 ---

-These are two electronic poems I wrote, which were published in the journal [*Always Crashing*](https://www.alwayscrashing.com/current/2021/10/6/dez-miller-2-regenerating-poems) in Fall 2021.
+I am interested in using computers to explore the boundaries of poetics.
+By using computers as random selectors, generators, or archive rescramblers, we can get to know textual datasets in new ways.
+I am actively working on developing small LLM poetry generators in order to explore archives.
+Below are two electronic poems I wrote in the years preceding LLMs.
+These were both published in the journal [*Always Crashing*](https://www.alwayscrashing.com/current/2021/10/6/dez-miller-2-regenerating-poems) in Fall 2021.
 To read them now, click below.
 Poems will automatically re-generate every 15 seconds, or you can refresh the page to read another version.

 [theProjectOfTheAgouti](https://dezmiller.com/theProjectOfTheAgouti)